Child Custody Attorney in San Jose, CA

 Legal Custody

-Legal custody grants parents the authority to make decisions about their children's welfare, including medical care, schooling, and religious upbringing.
-Often, parents share joint legal custody, though courts may award one parent sole legal custody in some cases.
+Legal custody allows parents to make decisions regarding their children's welfare, including medical care, education, and religious upbringing.
+Parents may share joint legal custody, or the court may grant sole legal custody in some cases.

 Physical Custody

-Physical custody determines where the children will live.
-Like legal custody, parents may share joint physical custody, or, in particular instances, the court may award sole physical custody to one parent.
+Physical custody defines where children live.
+Like legal custody, joint physical custody is common, but courts may award sole physical custody in some situations.

-When one parent has sole physical custody, the other may still have visitation rights.
+If one parent has sole physical custody, the other might still have visitation rights.
 Visitation orders are separate from physical custody.
-It's important to note that physical custody differs from a parenting plan.
-Even with joint physical custody, children may live primarily with one parent.
+Even with joint physical custody, children may spend more time with one parent based on the arrangement.

 Full Custody vs. Shared Custody